All university buildings have disabled access. The same is true for all sanitary facilities.

 Location: 22, Avenue Pey Berland, Pessac.

-Here on campus, there is an infirmary service where you can go in case of emergency or first aid help.
+The nurse's office is located in the Administration Building (ADM011, ground floor).
+You can go there in case of emergency or first aid help.
 It is also the place where you can go for any medical questions.

 The International Relations Office organizes a buddy system to tutor international students.
 This tutorship is settled with the help of several associations who also offer different activities.